 Unfortunately, the word budget has gotten a bad rap.
-It’s basically just a plan.
-When you budget, you’re spending with purpose, before the month begins.
-But many people view a budget as a straightjacket that keeps them from doing what they want.
-Freedom and budget just don’t seem to go together.
+When it all boils down, a budget is basically just a plan for your money.
+Budgeting means you’re spending with purpose before the month begins.
+But many people view a budget as a straitjacket that will keep them from doing what they want.

 Local experts you can trust.Find an ELP